 The existing Discovery area was an array of business profiles that lacked context and instructions.
 Below are some of the webpage's major pain points:

 Feedback from usability testing reinforced my team's heuristic evaluation.
 Our design solution would have to fix these pain points before we approached the issue of a connected community.

-The description reminded us of how people understand and discover content related to their respective hobbies.
-We thus interviewed 12 users about hobbies they were passionate about.
-Specifically, we asked what sites and apps they used to explore new content relevant to their hobbies.
+We thus interviewed 12 people about hobbies they were passionate about, specifically the sites and apps they used to explore new, relevant content.

 Our affinity mapping allowed us to distill our research findings to the following points:

-Based on our research, we identified the target user as the Mindful Muncher, defined by the following characteristics:
+Based on our research and the existing content on the Barnraiser website, we identified the target user as the Mindful Muncher, defined by the following characteristics:

 With the target user profile in mind, we were able to define our problem statement and hypothesis.

 Because of the limited content & functionality in the Discover area, the Mindful Muncher cannot find the information they expect to stay informed (about food sources & choices) and thus engaged.

 We believe that if we remove friction in discovering new information by providing more relevant content and functionality, we are likely to see Mindful Munchers engage with the Discovery area.